What Is Biased Hiring?

-But biased hiring is not inevitable; using competencies and structured interviews can reduce the chances of injecting bias into your hiring process.
+Using competencies and structured interviews can also reduce the chances of injecting bias into your hiring process.
 Competencies refer to the characteristics you’re looking for in a candidate.
 Structured interviews build off of those competencies by asking questions that determine whether or not a candidate has those predefined characteristics.

 Specifying the competencies you’re going after before an interview, forcing interviewers to ask the same set of questions, and evaluating candidates solely on the answers to those questions gives candidates a much more even playing field.
 Interviewers aren’t basing decisions on their gut feelings but rather on concrete evidence.
 This evidence enables interviewers to compare candidates fairly, dramatically lessening the potential of biased hiring at your organization.